fionamcc/Docs/agbase/workflow.rst

 **Citation**

-Please cite the following publication if you use annotation results from the workflow

-Saha, S., Cooksey, A. M., Childers, A. K., Poelchau, M. F., & Mccarthy, F. M. (2021).
+Please cite the following preprint if you use annotation results from the workflow Saha, S., Cooksey, A. M., Childers, A. K., Poelchau, M. F., & Mccarthy, F. M. (2021).
 Workflows for rapid functional annotation of diverse arthropod genomes.
 BioRxiv, 2021.06.12.448177. https://doi.org/10.1101/2021.06.12.448177

 ..
 NOTE::